logoPROFESSIONAL VERSION

 Vitamins for Psittacines

 Vitamin D deficiency may be caused by dietary deficiency or lack of exposure to UVB radiation.
-Dietary deficiency occurs when an unsupplemented, unbalanced, seed-based diet is fed and when "cafeteria-style" feeding is allowed, which results in n unbalanced dietary consumption.
-Limited studies have shown that species variation in psittacines for UVB light requirements exist.
+Dietary deficiency occurs when an unsupplemented, unbalanced, seed-based diet is fed and when "cafeteria-style" feeding is allowed, which results in unbalanced dietary consumption.
+It is possible that species variation exists among psittacine species in their requirements for UVB light; however, more studies are needed.
 Unfortunately, many birds are housed totally indoors, and owners often mistakenly assume either that the birds do not need direct sunlight or that the sunlight the birds receive through glass will supply UVB radiation.
-Owners of pet birds should be encouraged to expose their bird to direct sunlight (with appropriate cautions regarding excessive heat) or to purchase and properly use UVB bulbs.
-However, pet bird owners must consider that the further away from the equator, the less UVB is generated, especially in late autumn, winter, and early spring.
-Some research indicates that UVA and/or UVB can affect vitamin D synthesis in some bird species, the finding of food, well-being, and feather colors.
-However, more research is needed to determine how much UVA and/or UVB is needed for each bird species.

-Vitamin D toxicity is caused by excessive supplementation.
-Some psittacine species, notably macaws, are sensitive to excessive dietary vitamin D and may develop soft-tissue calcification and renal failure.
-Toxic levels for psittacines have not been established, but levels that may be toxic for poultry begin at 2,800 IU/kg of feed.
+Vitamin D toxicosis is caused by excessive dietary supplementation.
+Some psittacine species, notably macaws, are sensitive to excessive dietary vitamin D and may develop soft tissue calcification and renal failure.
+Toxic dietary vitamin D levels for psittacines have not been established, but levels of vitamin D3 that may be toxic for poultry begin at 5,000 IU/kg of feed, although some studies suggest levels up to 40,000 IU/kg may be safe (2).

 For discussion of vitamin E, see Nutrition in Piscivorous (Fish-Eating) Birds.